Home Login Sign up Profile Log out

 How Many Countries Speak Italian?

 Now, you may be wondering: how many countries speak Italian?
-While the exact number can vary depending on whether you consider dialects or regional varieties, there are seven main countries where Italian is either an official language or widely spoken.
+While the exact number may vary depending on whether you consider dialects or regional varieties, there are seven main countries where Italian is either an official language or widely spoken.
 These include:

 • Italy